Water Industry

 NAWC members invest in the communities they serve.

 These companies also provide good-paying jobs, competitive benefits and training to local residents.
-When a community is served by a regulated water company, it frees up municipalities to invest capital and resources in other priority projects.
+When a community is served by a regulated, private water company, it frees up municipalities to invest capital and resources in other priority projects.

 Environmental stewardship